+Optional attribute Description

+NoBroadcast If the value of this attribute is 1, NoBroadcast prevents the agent from sending broadcast pings.
+ARP requests may still be generated.

+Note: If no NetworkHosts are specified and NoBroadcast is set to 1, the agent cannot function properly.
+Veritas does not recommend setting NoBroadcast to 1.

+Type and dimension: integer-scalar

+Default: 0

-Optional attribute Description OfflineTestRepeatCount Number of times the test is repeated if the interface status changes from UP to DOWN.
-For every repetition of the test, the next NetworkHost is selected in round-robin manner.
+OfflineTestRepeatCount Number of times the test is repeated if the interface status changes from up to down.
+For every repetition of the test, the next NetworkHosts attribute is selected in round-robin manner.
 At the end of this process, broadcast is performed if NoBroadcast is set to 0.
+A greater value prevents spurious changes, but increases the response time.

+Type and dimension: integer-scalar

+Default: 3

-A greater value prevents spurious changes, but also increases the response time.
-Type and dimension: integer-scalar Default: 3 OnlineTestRepeatCount Number of times the test is repeated if the interface status changes from DOWN to UP.
-This test helps to avoid oscillations in the status of the interface.
-Type and dimension: integer-scalar Default: 3
+OnlineTestRepeatCount The number of times that the test is repeated if the interface changes from down to up.
+This test helps to prevent oscillations in the status of the interface.

+Type and dimension: integer-scalar

+Default: 3

+NetworkTimeout Timeout for ARP and ICMP packets in milliseconds.
+MultiNICB waits for the response to ICMP and ARP packets only during this time period.

+Assign the NetworkTimeout a value in the order of tens of milliseconds, given that the ICMP and ARP destinations must be on the local network.
+Increasing this value increases the time for failover.

+Type and dimension: integer-scalar

+Default: 100